tlienart/Xranklin.jl/docs/workflow/folder_structure.md

 In some cases you might want to have full control over the landing page and write it directly in HTML.
-In such cases, simply remove the file `index.md` and write a file `index.html` instead.
+To do so, simply remove the file `index.md` and write a file `index.html` instead.

 ### Config file